hphelion/documentation/cloudos/en/120/overview.md

 # HP Cloud OS Technical Overview

 Welcome!
-This technical overview introduces you to the HP Cloud OS architecture, services, and relationship with OpenStack.
+This technical overview introduces you to the HP Cloud OS architecture, components and services, and the Cloud OS relationship with OpenStack.

 Adding the actual text here... this is just a PLACEHOLDER.